DLSmith11/DLSmith-MyDFIR/README.md

 Objective

-My journey working in the AI spectrum has lead me to develop a passion for cybersecurity, in specfic Offensive Security (ethical hacking).
+My journey working in the AI spectrum has lead me to develop a passion for cybersecurity.

 |  Skills                                                                             | Associated Project                                                                                    |
 |-------------------------------------------------------------------------------------|-----------------------------------------                                                              |